kevinfur/challenge-thefork/README.md

 4. Open `challenge-thefork.xcworkspace` with Xcode
 5. Choose a simulator and click Run

-## Asumpsions
+## Assumptions
 - Currency is always €

 ## Clarifications
 - Architecture: MVP
-- In order to the snapshot tests to succeed you must select an iPhone 13 simulator and it must be in light mode
+- In order for the snapshot tests to succeed you must select an iPhone 13 simulator and it must be in light mode

 # iOS Technical Test - Light version